Frequently Asked Questions

 Will graduation from this program enable me to become a school counselor?

 We do not have a concentration in school counseling.
 Students completing the Professional Clinical Counseling Program can obtain certification by taking courses at another university.

 What are the deadlines for each semester for applying?

 We have rolling admission; deadlines are posted on the Admission page.

 How long after my file is complete will I hear a decision, and how will I be notified of the decision?

-We usually notify applicants who have submitted completed files within two weeks.
+We usually notify applicants who have submitted completed files within four weeks.
 Applicants are notified by e-mail and regular mail.

 Is parking a problem?